U.S. Warns Germany: Using Huawei Could Crimp Intelligence-Sharing Between Agencies

 The U.S. has repeatedly urged Germany, Canada and other allies not to use Huawei — China's largest telecom equipment maker — to build sophisticated new telecommunications networks, saying the company has possible ties to Chinese intelligence agencies.

-Huawei has denied those claims.
-But the suspicions have grown loud enough that its founder and CEO, Ren Zhengfei, tried to refute them earlier this year, when he said, "No law requires any company in China to install mandatory backdoors."
+Huawei has denied that it spies for China.
+But suspicions have increased enough that the company's founder and CEO, Ren Zhengfei, tried to quash them earlier this year, when he said, "No law requires any company in China to install mandatory backdoors."

-Zhengfei said he wouldn't harm his customers' interests, or his company's prospects.
+Zhengfei said he wouldn't harm his customers' interests or his company's prospects.

-Altmaier received the U.S. letter on Friday — one day after he said Germany doesn't want to put an outright ban on Huawei.
+Altmaier apparently received the U.S. letter on Friday — one day after he said Germany doesn't want to put an outright ban on Huawei.
 Instead, he said, the country plans to "change its laws to guarantee all components used in the 5G networks are secure," as Deutsche Welle reports.

-The U.S. has been openly skeptical of Huawei's independence since at least 2012, when the House Intelligence Committee issued a report criticizing the tech company over its ties to China's communist government (and possibly the military) and a lack of transparency.
+The U.S. has been openly skeptical of Huawei's independence since at least 2012, when the House Intelligence Committee issued a report criticizing the tech company over its ties to China's communist government (and possibly the military) as well as a lack of transparency.

-In Germany, the U.S. Embassy spokesman told Kakissis that the circumstances raise questions about the confidentiality of sensitive communications, implying information carried over Huawei's equipment could be at risk of being piped to Chinese intelligence agencies.
+In Germany, the U.S. Embassy spokesman told Kakissis that the circumstances raise questions about the confidentiality of sensitive communications, implying that information carried over Huawei's equipment could be at risk of being piped to Chinese intelligence agencies.

 Last week, Huawei sued the U.S. government for banning federal agencies from purchasing Huawei equipment — a restriction in the 2019 National Defense Authorization Act.